Which cable ties are the strongest

 In addition to temperature resistance, these ties also offer excellent chemical resistance, making them suitable for use in corrosive environments or in the presence of harsh chemicals.
 They are commonly used in industries such as automotive, aerospace, and chemical processing, where reliable performance under challenging conditions is critical.

-Industrial cable ties, also known as zip ties, are designed to provide a reliable and sturdy fastening solution for a variety of applications.
+Industrial zip ties are designed to provide a reliable and sturdy fastening solution for a variety of applications.
 The strength of these cable ties is determined by a variety of factors, including material, width, thickness, and tensile strength rating.

 Tensile strength, measured in pounds (lbs) or Newtons (N), indicates the maximum load a cable tie can withstand before breaking.
 Industrial-grade cable ties typically have tensile strengths ranging from 18 lbs (80 N) for lightweight ties to 250 lbs (1,112 N) or more for heavy-duty options.